Authors, Writers, Publishers, and Book Readers

 In January, 2018 I will have a third author website: www.orphanbooks.org

-I have learned the hard way why (Reading what you write and editing (GRAMMAR) is so critical) if you want others to enjoy what you have written and are proud of.
+I have learned the hard way why (Reading what you write out loud and improving the (GRAMMAR) is critical) if you want others to enjoy what you have written and are proud of.

 I recently learned that Arthur William David Wicks, my college professor who taught the Creative Writing I attended in 1983 recently died on Nov.
 10, 2013.
 It is a great loss to the world because he truly touched the lives of his students, me in particular.
 Without his guidance, encouragement and inspiration, none of my eBooks or poetry would have been written.